hamidgasmi/training.computerscience.cloud.aws/README.md

 - Cost:
 	- Data transfer fee when data is moved from a tier to another one
 	- Automation and Monitoring fee?
-- Use case: Reduce admin overhead
+- Use cases: Reduce admin overhead

 </details>